In our MRP system series, we are explaining the general concepts surrounding MRP systems.

 How to choose?
 MRP vs ERP?

-There are fundamental differences even though there’s great overlap in functionality.
+There are fundamental differences even though there’s a great overlap in functionality.

 Why MRP before ERP?
 When it comes to production planning and control, most ERP systems are very limited, it’s only possible to manage Bills of Materials (BOMs), but there no possibility for capacity planning nor production scheduling and reporting.
 (Read more about how MRPeasy helps manage BOM)